-Photographers voted this camera a winner – reminiscent of an iconic DSLR
+Photographers voted this camera a winner for "the best balance of image quality and price" – reminiscent of an iconic DSLR

 Users award the 32.5MP mirrorless for its flagship-level autofocus, refined handling, and standout value – with some comparing it to the Canon EOS 5D Mark IV

 Established in 1984, the Camera Grand Prix is one of the photography industry's most prestigious awards, both in Japan and internationally.
-Now, the 2026 winners have been announced.
+The 2026 winners have now been announced.

 Organized by the Camera Journal Press Club, the awards recognize standout products released in Japan during the previous fiscal year, with seven prizes handed out this year.
 Alongside awards decided by editors and industry experts, the Readers' Awards highlight the camera gear that photographers themselves voted for.